 The development of BM-14-17 was carried out under the supervision of Chief Designer A.I.
 Yaskin and was completed in 1958.
 BM-14-17 was created taking into account the experience gained during the design of other combat vehicles of the BM-14 family, and was fully unified with them in terms of applied ammunition.

 Combat vehicles of this type were first of all delivered to the Navy rocket artillery detachments.
 BM-14-17 had been produced by the Soviet defense industry for a long time, was repeatedly upgraded and was in service with many countries.

-The combat vehicle BM-14-17 (BM-14-17M index 8U36M) is a self-propelled rocket launcher, consisting of an artillery unit and a modified truck chassis.
+The BM-14-17 (BM-14-17M index 8U36M) launch vehicle is a self-propelled rocket launcher, consisting of an artillery unit and a modified truck chassis.

 The artillery part consists of seventeen barrels (upper row - 9, lower row - 8), cradle, base with rotating, lifting and balancing mechanisms and a traveling lock, sighting device, electrical equipment and special equipment on the chassis.
 The cradle is used to attach the barrels, sights and electrical equipment.
 The cradle is a rigid welded box, which is connected to the base by axles and forms a swinging part of the combat vehicle.
 The base consists of pin, pin guard, swiveling, lifting and balancing mechanisms, and traveling lock mechanism.
 The pin, which is mounted on bearings in the pin casing, together with the swinging part and the swiveling and balancing mechanism, is the rotating part of the combat vehicle.